Kraken-CI/website/docs/architecture.md

 `MinIO` is an object storage database.
 It is used in Kraken to store artifact that are created during jobs execution, to store cache files and to store Git repository bundles.

+## Redis

+`Redis` is used in various places:

+- by `RQ` as its backend storage;
+- by Casbin (RBAC system) for synchronizing changes
+- by Kraken CI Server for caching various data
+- by Kraken CI QNeck as pubsub for passing tasks to `RQ`

 ## Agent
 Agent is a service that is run on a machine that is expected to